qrvey/partner-portal/website/versioned_docs/version-5.3/ui-docs/dataviews/formulas.md

 <div style="text-align: justify">

-You can find Formulas in the **Analyze** and **Chart Builder** sections of Qrvey Composer to create calculated columns that can be used like any other column of data.
+You can find Formulas in the **Analyze** section of Qrvey Composer, as well as the Chart Builder,  to create *calculated columns* that can be used like any other column of data.

 ## Use Cases
 Formulas can be used to segment data, to convert the data type of a field (such as converting a string to a date), to aggregate data, to filter results, to calculate ratios, and much more.